epfl-ada/ada-2022-project-adarable/README.md

 ## Proposed additional datasets

 - **Wikipedia pageviews**: We extended the dataset provided by the ADA course (ranging from 01/01/2018 - 31/07/2020) until 01/11/2022 in an effort to have more data during (and after) the COVID-19 pandemic.
 This will allow us to draw more meaningful conclusions and include the post-COVID period.
-To address our research questions we need to refine the categorization of this dataset and get the pageviews for the topics we are interested in.
+To address our research questions we refined the categorization of this dataset and get the corresponding pageviews.
 - **Google trends**: Using pytrends we download reports from Google Trends.
 We intend to use this data to confirm the validity of using Wikipedia pageviews to study dietary.
 The API allows us to get the historical Google Trend data for a list of up to five keywords over time or per region.
 To narrow down the result, we can specify categories for the keywords, select the geographic location, the Google property we are interested in (images, news etc.) and the needed form of the data (hourly, weekly, monthly).
 - **Daily covid cases**: It is a collection of the COVID-19 data maintained by Our World in Data [6](https://github.com/owid/covid-19-data/tree/master/public/data).
 It contains daily data regarding: vaccinations, tests & positivity, hospital & ICU, confirmed cases, confirmed deaths, reproduction rate, policy responses.
 For our analysis we will consider the daily new cases data, and we will compute their weekly average.